f3d-app/f3d/CONTRIBUTING.md

 Also, do not hesitate to join our [Discord](https://discord.f3d.app)!

+## How to contribute to the documentation

+Another way to get contribute is to improve the documentation, look for typos, or improve the examples and the gallery.
+This does not require to build F3D or to learn C++ and is a very important work!

+You can follow the workflow described below.

 ## How to Get Started With Development

 To contribute to F3D as a developer, first you may want to try and build F3D for yourself.